bowman2001/perplexdoc/content/doc/intro/thanks/index.md

 _Perplex_ is --- as the name says --- designed around [_IBM’s_][ibm] open corporate font family [_Plex_][plex].
 Its used differently here than on IBM’s pages.
 That’s possible, because their fonts are thankfully versatile and even include a nice serif version.

-Without _Chris Coyier’s_ extensive and always up-to-date website [_CSS-Tricks_][cc] I would have been lost technically.
-He and his contributors have been keeping track of and explained the constantly evolving CSS capabilities like only a few others.
+Without _Chris Coyier’s_ extensive and always up-to-date website [_CSS-Tricks_][cc] I would have been lost in the CSS specs.
+He and his contributors have been keeping track of and explained the constantly evolving capabilities like only a few others.

 Without _Hugo_ and its small, but very helpful community I wouldn’t have started and never came so far in implementing these layout ideas.
-I owe special thanks to [_Steve Francia_][sf], for bringing _Hugo_ to life and designing its core; to [_Joe Mooring_][jm] for his detailed and precise suggestions; and of course to the current and long time project leader [_Bjørn Erik Pedersen_][bep] for his constant improvements of the software and his help.
+I owe special thanks to [_Steve Francia_][sf], for bringing _Hugo_ to life and contributing to its core; to [_Joe Mooring_][jm] for his detailed and precise suggestions; and of course to the current and long time project leader [_Bjørn Erik Pedersen_][bep] for his constant improvements of the software and his advise.

 [bep]: https://discourse.gohugo.io/u/bep/summary
 [jm]: https://discourse.gohugo.io/u/jmooring/summary